yugr/rust-slides/talk.md

 Main source of performance overhead: UB avoidance

+Note that some overheads are basic (e.g. bounds checking) and some are consequences (e.g. disabled autovec).

 - Runtime checks:
   * index accesses:
     + LLVM may not always remove them which will break autovec